Commerce Architecture

 Shopify Functions

 Shopify's WebAssembly-based extensibility platform replacing deprecated Ruby Scripts.
 Merchants write logic in Rust, JavaScript, or AssemblyScript that compiles to WASM and executes in under 5ms at checkout.
-All Shopify Scripts must migrate to Functions by June 30, 2026.
+All Shopify Scripts had to migrate to Functions by June 30, 2026; any that didn't stopped executing.

 Commerce Architecture